 In December 2016, I went to see a music event at New York City nightclub Flash Factory and was shocked when the security search suddenly and without warning turned into all-out molestation.
 Security literally grabbed my genitals with the palm of their hand, and for my female companion, they pulled her bra away from her chest and reached underneath to feel her breasts.

 This abusive behavior is unacceptable, and we filed suit against Flash Factory and their security contractors in February 2017.
+We hope to give nightclubs and security firms the financial incentive to ensure that this indignity never happens again.

 I created this site to ensure that everyone who is against sexual assault knows what Flash Factory is doing and avoids becoming their next victim or supporting the victimization of others.
 Please read and share your stories.